Australian-Imaging-Service/charts/docs/_deployments/Azure-Setup-Full.md

                 "kubernetes.io/os": linux
 ```

 In our case, we want production Letsencrypt certificates hence letsencrypt-prod (mentioned twice here and in values-aks.yaml).
 If you are doing testing you can use letsencrypt-staging.
-See Microsoft article for mre details.
+See Microsoft article for more details.
 Please do not forget to use your email address here.

 Apply the yaml file:
 ***kubectl apply -f cluster-issuer.yaml -nxnat***

 ## Update your override values file to point to your ingress controller and Letsencrypt Cluster issuer
-Add the following to your values-aks.yaml file:
+Add the following to your values-aks.yaml file (I have added the volume and postgresql details as well for the complete values file):

 ```
 xnat-web: